Saelyria/Braid/Documentation/SectionDisplayBehaviour.md

 This is the default behaviour of a binder.
 When using this behaviour, the binder will display the sections set to its `displayedSections` property in the order given.
 This `displayedSections` property can only be set if the binder's behaviour is set to 'manually managed' - an attempt to set the property if this is not the behaviour will simply do nothing.
 This is the most versatile of the three options, allowing very fine-grained control for complex section logic.
+The sections in `displayedSections` property can be removed, inserted, or rearranged at any time, and changes will be animated if the models correctly conform to `CollectionIdentifiable`.

 ### 'Hides sections with no cell data' and 'Hides sections with no data'